r5111/Flutter/README.md

 # Flutter Porject:
- project for Google Community by Redna ALmutlq
+ project for Google Community by Redna ALmutlaq

  ## Idea of project
  Create random list of name